aiknow-public/hera-blueprint/README.md

 ### Dev
-The [build pipeline](https://github.com/aiknow-public/hera-blueprint/actions/workflows/build-main-image-and-deploy.yaml) automatically deploys to builds a docker image patches the yaml fil(s) in [kubernetes](kubernetes).
+The [build pipeline](https://github.com/aiknow-public/hera-blueprint/actions/workflows/build-main-image-and-deploy.yaml) automatically deploys to builds a docker image and patches the yaml fil(s) in [kubernetes](kubernetes).
 Via GitOps, the WorkflowTemplate(s) is/are deployed to the dev environment.

 ### QA
 The [build pipeline](https://github.com/aiknow-public/hera-blueprint/actions/workflows/build-main-image-and-deploy.yaml)' last step automatically